Opinion: Texas should not legalize marijuana for recreational use

 By legalizing marijuana, it opens up more opportunities for underage children to get their hands on this harmful substance.
 According to Science Daily, “For teenagers who had tried marijuana by eighth grade, the frequency of use during the following year increased 26 percent more for those who were in ninth grade after marijuana was legalized compared to those who were in ninth grade prior to legalization.”

 By taking away the thrill of using an illegal substance, this drug could actually cause children to try harder and more serious drugs, such as cocaine.
 By legalizing weed, we also are permitting the use of a drug that is proven to cause memory loss, lung damage, and heart problems.
 Pot is not a healthy choice of substance to use simply because a controlled form of this substance is offered to individuals with very specific heath concerns.
 In fact, substantial amounts of the weed being purchased by the public has traces of butane, fungus, and other contaminants that have been implanted in the products forcing states like Colorado who have legalized the drug to figure out how to regulate the substance.
+One of the options that has come up has been refining it into CBD oil, such as those mellow options out there, which has been fairly successful so far.

 With the amount of contaminants found in marijuana, it leads to the problem of presenting the drug legally to the public.
 This new phenomenon being studied is not yet completely understood.
 According to the article,“Quality-Testing Legal Marijuana: Strong But Not Always Clean“ the author makes known the unpredictability of the plants as they produce buds of different potency which can throw off consistent recipes.
 It is unpredictable to know what is in this substance.